smolquants/y2k-audit-2022/BACKGROUND.md

  - Seller deposits $1M in risk vault to underwrite depeg insurance
  - Buyer deposits $0.01 in hedge vault to buy the associated depeg insurance *on $1M payout*
- - If depeg occurs, buyer receives $1M + $0.01 back.
-Seller loses entire principal.
+ - If depeg occurs, buyer receives $1M in payout.
+Seller loses entire principal for $0.01 in premiums.

 ## Oracles